 Proprietor: Shane Shu

 Take a seat for a formal tea tasting or relax with an all-you-can-drink-for-$15 session.
-Topo has a mix of popular Chinese and Taiwanese teas as well as a couple of rarer teas (the only one to sell tai ping ho kui in Sydney!) and an outstanding range of gong fu cha teaware.
+Topo has a mix of their own plantation teas alongside popular Chinese and Taiwanese teas as well as a couple of rarer teas and an outstanding range of gong fu cha teaware.

 Ground floor The Galeries, 500 George St, Sydney